 Nearing the end of your pregnancy, we’ll be in touch about every week when I’m your Labour Doula.
 During the last days, we might even talk every day.
 I probably do not know the names of your brothers or sisters, where you grew up or any of the other things that your friends know about you.
 But around the time your baby is being born, we will have created a bond that is real and close and beautiful.
 After your baby’s birth, our relationship will change.
 I will most certainly be pleased that I have been your doula.
 I will enjoy the fact that I’ve gotten to know you so well in so little time and have been able to support you during such an intense period in your life.

 Thank you for sharing your home, your life, and your birth with me.
 Thank you for having me take care of you.
 Every birth or postpartum period touches my heart.
 Every birth or seeing you taking care of baby teaches me a lesson and I’m grateful for the experience you’ve given me.
 Thank you.

 Your due date is important for my planning purposes.
 Previous labours give an indication for a future birth.
 During your first labour your body is actually birthing 1 ½ babies and is already preparing your body for the next birth.

-Per month, I can only take on a few mothers in order to be able to guarantee my presence at your labour.
+Per month, I can only take on a few mothers in order to be able to guarantee my presence at your labour or during your postpartum period.
 Should I have another birth going on when you go into labour, or I cannot be at your birth for any other reason, I have an excellent back-up doula (her name is Joyce) whom you’ll meet at least once, during the post partum prep meeting.
 And if even the back-up doula cannot make it to your delivery in time, we talk about the services I can offer after your labour.